 Yet again, the patriarchy has uninvitedly made its influence on the lives of young womxm.

 While it might seem like little more than a matter of words, this language of “loss” to describe a form of intimacy has unconsciously affected how we view sex as a society.
 Whether you’ve never had sex or you have sex all the time, the result is the same: shame.
 Society wants womxn to feel shame for either never having had sex or having sex all the time with whoever the fuck they want.
 We’re either “prudes” for being virgins or “hoes” for engaging in sex freely.

 This language of “loss” to describe this form of intimacy has unconsciously affected how we view sex as a society.

-I’m a virgin and I didn’t really give much thought to my lack of sexual experience until recently.
+I’m an adult virgin and I didn’t really give much thought to my lack of sexual experience until recently.
 My parents are what you can refer to as “casual Catholics,” so I never had the “you must wait until marriage” or “don’t masturbate because God is watching” spiel floating over my head, but I also didn’t feel the pressure to have sex during the time most teens do.
 In high school, I avoided men like the plague.
 I had no interest in losing my virginity or getting into a relationship even though “everyone was doing it.”
 I was more focused on my grades and getting into a good school with a sick scholarship package (which I did!)
 Yeah I had crushes here and there, but I never pursued them.
 I told myself that a relationship was a distraction and I didn’t need that.

 I’m a virgin and I didn’t really give much thought to my lack of sexual experience until recently.